vasilakisfil/Introspected-REST/README.md

 architecture style.

 **This is by no means a complete Media Type**, but just an example of the potential of Introspected REST.
-The actual MicroTypes and Media Types wil be created by the community.
+The actual MicroTypes and Media Types will be created by the community.

 For our solution, we will use [JSON](https://tools.ietf.org/html/rfc7159), [JSON Schemas](https://tools.ietf.org/html/draft-wright-json-schema-validation),